atata-framework/atata.io/_includes/getting-started/usage.md

 ### Define Settings

 Global settings are applied via assembly attributes.
-Add `AtataSettings.cs` file in the root of the project.
+Add `AtataSettings.cs` file to the project.

 ```cs
 using Atata;